DAP Incoterm® 2020: Responsibilities, advantages and disadvantages

 Pros:

-• The seller handles transport all the way to the destination.
+• The seller handles all transport right to the destination

-• Should not cover the risk of transport damage before the goods arrive
+• The buyer carries no risk for transport damage until the goods arrive

 Cons: